Flexible 2 Week Road Trip Itinerary for the American Southwest

-The best way to explore this beauty is to take a road trip.
+It's one of the best road trip options in the United States.
 In this post, I've handpicked some of the best stops on a 14 day Southwest road trip, with tips on what to see/do/eat/stay.

 This road trip takes you from Arizona to New Mexico and on to Utah.
 Naturally, you'll visit the Grand Canyon along the way.
 If you have more than 14 days to road trip, I also suggest some beautiful day trips from the Grand Canyon and other places.

 I suggest starting the trip in either Tucson or Phoenix.
 You can use these cities as a launchpad, destination, or both.
 Both cities provide a fantastic introduction to the scenery and overall laid back attitude of Southwest USA.